-Memberships and Peers: PG is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company’s peer group includes: Clorox Corporation (CLX) with a 3.2% yield, Colgate-Palmolive Co.
-(CL) with a 2.1% yield, and Kimberly-Clark Corporation (KMB) with a 3.0% yield.
+Memberships and Peers: PG is a member of the S&P 500, a Dividend Aristocrat and a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
+The company’s peer group includes: Clorox Corporation (CLX) with a 3.7% yield, Colgate-Palmolive Co.
+(CL) with a 2.5% yield, and Kimberly-Clark Corporation (KMB) with a 3.9% yield.

-Conclusion: PG earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks PG as a 4-Star Strong stock.
+Conclusion: PG did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks PG as a 3-Star Hold stock.

 Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.2%.
-This dividend growth rate is lower than the 7.0% used in this analysis, thus providing a margin of safety.
-PG has a risk rating of 1.25 which classifies it as a Medium risk stock.
+This dividend growth rate is lower than the 6.6% used in this analysis, thus providing a margin of safety.
+PG has a risk rating of 1.25 which classifies it as a Low risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long PG (3.8% of my Dividend Growth Portfolio) and long KMB.
+Full Disclosure: At the time of this writing, I was long PG (4.5% of my Dividend Growth Portfolio)and held positions in CL, KMB, CLX.
 See a list of all my dividend growth holdings here.

 - More Stock Analysis